0xc4b4l/lofl/README.md

+# LOFL BOT
+### A 3-year-old injectable remote access SMS RAT.
+No backend.
+Therefore, the spyware remote commands won't work.
+There is a self-destructible SMS notification messenger app.
+Like snapchat in your drawer.
+It's hidden in a git branch.
+I learned Android pentesting with library.
+I'm really embarrassed of the code.
+I removed this after a Nigerian NSA officer starred and followed me.
+This was my first RAT.

 This project was initially a self destructable messaging app that turned into a library called lofl for automating the process of creating an infector app for an sms botnet. im not finished.
 I broke the app turning it into a library. i need to figure out how to override the binary broadcast receiver in the app package.

  1. Put the following line of code in oncreate of your mainactivity class